barriossteven/Citrix_VDI__WeeklyReboot/README.md

 ## .SYNOPSIS

 Utility used for performing weekly reboots of all Non-persistent VDI Citrix machines.
-Non-persistent virtual machines relies on caching user changes to a local hard drive on each VM given the nature of the streamed-OS technology.
-Given that cache on each VM would fill up towards the tail-end of the week, this utility properly forces all used and un-used VMs to efficiently reboot and allows for prisistine cache drives to be available for users at the start of the work week.
+Non-persistent virtual machines rely on caching user changes to a local hard drive on each VM due to the nature of the streamed-OS technology.
+Given that cache on each VM would fill up towards the tail-end of the week, this utility properly forces all 'used' and 'un-used' VMs to efficiently reboot and allows for prisistine cache drives to be available for users at the start of the work week.

 ## .DESCRIPTION

 Citrix currently has no utility to properly manage VDI reboots on an interval basis.
 Reboots are essential for business continuty to minimize user interruption when their cache drives are full and they either need to log off or are forcefully kicked-off due to crashing VM.

 Legacy reboot implementations lasted several hours to complete and ran in a linear fashion.
 This implementation has a total runtime of a few seconds and gives users a generous amount of time to comfortably save all of their work and log off.
-Users can then iommediately log back in to a freshly rebooted machine from the pool.
+Users can then immediately log back in to a freshly rebooted machine from the pool.

 This script leverages multi-threading to accomplish all of the reboots.

-Each thread responsible for a VM will provide the shutdown commend with a specified time interval.
+Each thread responsible for a VM will provide the shutdown command with a specified time interval.
-VM Scenarioes:
+VM Scenarios:
   1. An unused VM will be given the shutdown command with a random interval between 0 and 60 seconds.
     a.
 This allows for unused VMs to quickly reboot and be on standby for any active users that log off and want to log back immediately.
   3. A used VM but in a disconnected state will be given the shutdown command with a random interval between 20-40 minutes.